 OK, I apologise.
 This is a tongue-in-cheek synopsis, so each to his or her own.
 And yes, I’ve been guilty too.
 It’s easy for anyone to be a hypocritical, whingeing cynic, and I don’t need anyone to tell me that too many of my amateur images need a critical examination.
 But here’s the point: do we readily accept the average and mundane because the special and unique are uncommon?
 How hard do we try?
 If you want to be an accomplished photographer it’s important to practise regularly, of course, but eventually you’ll need to step back and think about the subject you’re shooting, and why.

-One of the incongruous facts to hit home while wading through countless postings on photo forums and Twitface is how many keen amateurs had taken hundreds or even thousands of images over a period of several months.
-They may claim that this frenetic activity helps them to develop their skills, but the end product that some feel justified to share on websites can range from the very average to the downright pathetic.
+One of the incongruous facts to hit home while wading through countless postings on photo forums and Facebook is how many keen amateurs had taken hundreds or even thousands of images over a period of several months.
+They may claim that this frenetic activity helps them to develop their skills, but the end product that some feel justified to share on websites can range from average to really poor.
 Is it necessary to be so prolific?

-Over the last 11 years I’ve visited tons of amateur and professional photographic sites and looked at a great number of images.
+As a keen enthusiast, over the last 15 years or so I’ve visited hundreds of amateur and professional photographic sites and looked at a great number of images.
 It’s truly disappointing.
 I’m convinced that the vast majority of shots weren’t worth firing up the computer for.
 Just a personal view?
 Well, not entirely.
 You’ll see lots of stuff that just doesn’t work no matter how forgiving you try to be.

 Arguably, photography should be a challenge that rewards our hard work and planning with arresting images.
 It’s true that some shoot purely in the name of art, so that covers a host of photographic sins.
 It works for them and all those who find that approach refreshing.
 So we’re back where we started – anything goes.